dajamiller/DajaMiller/README.md

 ## Hi there 👋

+🌱 I’m currently learning Java!

+⚡ Fun fact: I love to baking and making pottery

+📫 How to reach me:
 <!--
 **dajamiller/DajaMiller** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.